Restorative Practices Program

 Restorative Spotlight

-Thank you!!!! to Chelsea Gallegos for sharing this story!!
+Thank you to Chelsea Gallegos for sharing this story!!

-The implementation of Restorative Practices at Franklin High School began during the 2022-2023 school year using Tier-One Community Building Circles/Activities and Professional Development opportunities for staff.
 Feedback coming from both students and staff reflected a desire for more connection and belonging within the school culture.
 At the beginning of the year the school-based therapist, levy-coordinator, school counselor and Assistant Principal formed a small but mighty Restorative Practices Team and engaged in a series of monthly deep-dive PD sessions led by Dalisha Phillips, an Art Therapist, Abolitionist, and respected Restorative Practitioner from South Seattle.
-This team created a broad vision and plan for RJ Implementation at FHS with action steps identified over the next two school years.
-Simultaneously, a small cohort of staff who wanted to learn more about Restorative Practices were invited to an introductory series of monthly PDs that provided a foundational understanding of how to use these tools within their educational practice.

 Invested Educators – The RP Team offered optional monthly Community Building Circles for staff to provide them with the experience of bonding in a meaningful way that showcased who they are not just as educators but as whole human beings.
 The Race & Equity Team also understood that more connection and trust among staff was needed before Franklin staff would be able to do Anti-Racist work effectively.
 The RET used several green day PDs to hold Staff Community Building Circles and bonding experiences to lay a solid foundation for the kind of critical conversations necessary to the work of RET.